You Fight Them.

 Eric T. Kirk helps Maryland injury victims and insurance claimants evaluate disputed claims, respond to insurer denials, delays, and underpayments, pursue the compensation the facts, policy, and Maryland law may support, and litigate disputed claims through trial when necessary.

 For more than 30 years, I have battled insurance companies in claims, negotiations, and court.
 Insurance companies may advertise that they are there when disaster strikes.
-In real claims, the response may be different: denied, delayed, minimized, reduced, questioned, investigated again, or paid at only a fraction of the claimed value.
+I advertise that I am there when your uninsured motorist claim denied by your own insurance company In real claims, the response may be different: denied, delayed, minimized, reduced, questioned, investigated again, or paid at only a fraction of the claimed value.

 Common Insurance Resistance Patterns in Serious Maryland Claims